 The dispute is a formal disagreement with L&I’s decision about vocational services.
 Information about how, when, and why to dispute can be found at Disputing a Vocational Decision.

-L&I may not supply you with adequate and timely vocational help.
-If so consider applying for school on your own.
-It’s better than being on time loss and staring at the wall.
+You can apply for and attend school on your own.
+This is something you may wish to consider because L&I may not supply you with adequate and timely vocational help.
+Applying for school on your own is better than being on time loss and staring at the wall.
 L&I should like it because its a benefit to them to have you trained.
-If you can’t afford school yourself, consider DVR, Pell Grants, or FAFSA help.
+If you can’t afford school yourself, consider getting help from DVR, Pell Grants, or FAFSA.

-Once it has been determined that vocational services will be provided, LNI plan development starts.
+Once it has been determined that vocational services will be provided, L&I plan development starts.
 Plan development necessitates on interaction between you, the injured worker and L&I’s choice of vocational counselor.

 There are very strict time lines that you must be aware of when entering into plan development.
 The vocational plan for an individual worker must be completed and submitted to the department within ninety (90) days of the day the worker commences vocational plan development.